Empowering Communities for Brighter Futures

 The Summit has 5.25 hours of educational content planned.

-1. Sign in and sign out of each session as instructed.
+1. Sign in and sign out of each session for which they are seeking credit, following the instructions provided.

-2. Be present for at least 90% of each session for which they are seeking credit.
+2. Be present for at least 90% of each session.

-4. Submit the Overall Summit evaluation.
+4. Submit the Overall Summit Evaluation.

 National Association of Social Workers (NASW)